bnbhat/bno08x_ros2_driver/ReadMe.md

 The communication interface is abstracted using the `CommInterface` class, which can be implemented for any communication method (I2C, UART, SPI).

-Currently, `I2C` and `UART` communication interfaces are implemted and tested on Linux systems.
+Currently, `I2C` communication interface is implemted and tested on Linux systems.

 The Core `BNO08x` implementation can be used in any C++ project on any platform by implementing the `CommInterface` for the respective platform.